jieun-b/portrait-eval-pipeline/README.md

 python huggingface_download.py
 ```

-> For the implementation and full research results of the Diffusion-based (ours) model, see [this repository](https://github.com/jieun-b/portrait).
+> For the implementation and full research results of the Portrait Stage 1–3 (ours) model, see [this repository](https://github.com/jieun-b/portrait).

 ### Checkpoint Downloads